 Large doses of T4 can have serious side effects.
 Age- and body weight-appropriate doses are therefore given at first and slowly increased until levels of T4 and TSH in the blood are back to normal.

 People with mild hypothyroidism might feel fine and not require treatment, while others will be bothered by symptoms and require treatment.
 Hypothyroidism tends to get worse over time and even mild cases should be regularly monitored.
 Individuals taking small amounts of thyroid hormones may need to have their doses increased with time.
+People with hypothyroidism usually need to increase their doses during pregnancy.
 Beyond a certain age, seniors sometimes need lower doses of T4.

 If a dysfunctional pituitary gland is the cause of hypothyroidism, it will need to be treated.
 The pituitary controls many other glands in the body as well, and several medications may be needed if a person has other pituitary hormonal disorders.